dianaaggar/Project2-Portfolio/README.md

 Features:
 -A brief introduction.
 -About Me: A section showcasing information about me, my skills, and my background.
--Projects: A collection of my past projects with descriptions and links.
+-Projects: A collection of some projects with links.
 -Contact: A contact form for visitors to reach out to me. an example of
 -A movie application with API key you can searh any movies you want.